Flatworm: Distinguishing features

-Platyhelminthes are bilaterally symmetrical animals: their left and right sides are mirror images of each other; this also implies they have distinct top and bottom surfaces and distinct head and tail ends.
+Platyhelminthes are bilaterally symmetrical animals: their left and right sides are mirror images of each other.
+This also implies that they have distinct top and bottom surfaces and distinct head and tail ends.
 Like other bilaterians, they have three main cell layers (endoderm, mesoderm, and ectoderm), while the radially symmetrical cnidarians and ctenophores (comb jellies) have only two cell layers.
 Beyond that, they are "defined more by what they do not have than by any particular series of specializations."
-Unlike most other bilaterians, Platyhelminthes have no internal body cavity, so are described as acoelomates.
-Although the absence of a coelom also occurs in other bilaterians: gnathostomulids, gastrotrichs, xenacoelomorphs, cycliophorans, entoproctans and the parasitic mesozoans.
-They also lack specialized circulatory and respiratory organs, both of these facts are defining features when classifying a flatworm's anatomy.
+Unlike most other bilaterians, Platyhelminthes have no internal body cavity, so are described as acoelomates, although the absence of a coelom also occurs in other bilaterians such as gnathostomulids, gastrotrichs, xenacoelomorphs, cycliophorans, entoprocts and the parasitic mesozoans.
+They also lack specialized circulatory and respiratory organs, both which are defining features when classifying a flatworm's anatomy.
 Their bodies are soft and unsegmented.